firelab/wfips/doc/fueltreatment.md

 Simulate Hazardous Fuel Treatments.
-Simulated fire behavior for treated fires are derived from a spatial fuels layer that represents a durable (5 year) fuel treatment for all areas of the Western United States, if one exists.
-If a durable treatment does not exist for the fuel type (i.e., grass), the untreated fuels are used.
+Simulated fire behavior for treated fires are derived from a spatial fuels layer that represents a durable (5 year) fuel treatment for all areas of the Western United States.
+If a durable treatment does not exist for the fuel type (i.e., grass), the untreated fuels are used in the layer.

 Selection Options
 ----------------------------------------------